pixielabs/handbook/03-project-delivery/05-testing.md

 working, use stubs in tests for additional features and edge cases.
 There is no benefit in using/generating real data here.

+## Test suite performance
+Automated test suite runtime is one of the best leading metrics for high performing development teams, so we invest time and effort in lowering our test suite runtime.
+This includes:

+ - Using [SempahoreCI](https://semaphoreci.com/) because in our experience they have good performing infrastructure with options to scale up to larger CI workers.
+ - Using [Knapsack Pro](https://knapsackpro.com/) to run tests in parallel with very little effort on our part.

 ## General performance testing
 Use [rack-mini-profiler](https://github.com/MiniProfiler/rack-mini-profiler) in
 development and in production (only for logged in developers) for checking page